Root and Brook tons fire England to ODI series win over Sri Lanka

-Jan 27 : Contrasting centuries from Joe Root and Harry Brook powered England to a 53-run victory over Sri Lanka in Colombo on Tuesday to secure a 2-1 victory in their one-day international series.
+Jan 27 : England's Joe Root and Harry Brook struck contrasting centuries as the tourists powered to a 53-run victory over Sri Lanka in Colombo on Tuesday to secure a 2-1 win in their one-day series.

 After choosing to bat, England were on the back foot when Ben Duckett (7) and Rehan Ahmed (24) fell inside the opening 11 overs.

-But Root and Jacob Bethell stepped in to steady the innings, compiling a controlled 126-run stand for the third wicket.
+But Root and Jacob Bethell steadied the innings with a controlled 126-run stand for the third wicket before Bethell's assured 65 ended when Jeffrey Vandersay struck.

-Bethell's assured 65 came to an end when Jeffrey Vandersay struck, but Root found a perfect partner in captain Brook as the pair shifted the innings into a higher gear.
-Their unbeaten 191-run stand from 113 balls turned England's total from competitive to imposing.
+Root then found a perfect partner in captain Brook, whose explosive innings shifted the momentum decisively.

 Sri Lanka began their chase with intent.